rachelsohzc/Simple-stock-prediction-with-ANN/README.md

 ### Overview and motivation
 The task of predicting stock market prices is challenging.
 Stock prediction is of interest to most investors due to its high volatility.
 Even now, some investors use a combination of technical and fundamental analysis to help them make better decisions about their equity market investments.
 A newly popular method many investors have been using is artificial networks.
 Therefore, this project aims to find out which ANN model has the best performance.

+### Notes
+I'm planning to work on an extension of this project.
+Consider this a foundation building project.

 ### Description
 This is an academic project for ST311.
 The updated dataset for this project can be found [here](https://www.kaggle.com/datasets/varpit94/facebook-stock-data).
 This code was last run on 3rd May 2022 with [this version](https://github.com/RS201918703/ST311-Project/blob/main/FB.csv) of the dataset.

-### Notes
-I'm planning to work on an extension of this project.
-Consider this a foundation building project.

 ### How to run
 - Make sure you have the following packages: [Pytorch](https://pytorch.org/), [Pandas](https://pandas.pydata.org/docs/getting_started/install.html), [NumPy](https://numpy.org/install/), [d2l](http://www.d2l.ai/chapter_installation/index.html), [scikit-learn](https://scikit-learn.org/stable/install.html), [math](https://pypi.org/project/python-math/), [matplotlib](https://matplotlib.org/stable/users/installing/index.html), [Seaborn](https://seaborn.pydata.org/installing.html)
 - Run the [code](https://github.com/RS201918703/Simple-stock-prediction-with-ANN/blob/main/Project%20code.ipynb) (All the code was run on CPU but use GPU if you wish)

 ### Improvements
+- Bigger sliding window for longer-term data
+- Predictions for more number of days (e.g. one month's worth of predictions instead of one)
+- Need to experiment with more ANN structures (e.g. hidden layers, combinations of concepts, types of layers)
+- A more complex model including external factors apart from prices alone (could use live news)

 ### Conclusion
+I found that I had control over various variables for each model.
+But what I decided to adjust was the number of epochs, number of neurons in the hidden layer, learning rates, window size, and dropout probability.
+It was challenging to make a comparison given the differences in the models.
+The prediction vs actual prices plots indicated that all our models performed well apart from the second MLP model.
+But by using RMSE to judge the accuracy, I concluded that the LSTM model outperformed the RNN model while the RNN model outperformed the MLP model.
+However, I understand how the results may be completely different if I tried the same models on different datasets, or changed up the structures slightly.

 ### References
 1. [Linear regression vs ANN in stock prediction - part 1](https://www.diva-portal.org/smash/get/diva2:1564492/FULLTEXT02.pdf)